School Governors

 Governor Profiles:-

-Helena Pitcher - Head of Governors
+Helena Pitcher - Chair of Governors

 I have lived and worked in the Harwich area for most of my life.
 I am a mum to 3 boys, and have been a Mayflower Primary School parent since 2017.